sass/sass/proposal/package-importer.d.ts.md

 functions to have control over what files get accessed, and there's even a risk of leaking file contents in error messages.

+#### Available in legacy API

+The built-in Node Package Importer will be added to the legacy API in order to reduce the barrier to adoption.

 #### Node Resolution Decisions

 The current recommendation for resolving packages in Node is to add